 - iv) The density of traffic is not only high there are a significant number of large vehicles due to there being two haulage companies based within the parish and the obvious agricultural vehicles found in a farming village.
 There has been a noticeable increase in tractor movements since the opening of an anaerobic digester plant based at Barley Brigg Farm, on the Laxfield Road to the east of the village.
-Based on traffic surveys, approximately 10% of all vehicles are in the LGV or HGV classification. - v) These traffic surveys have also shown that there is considerable localised congestion and problems with pedestrian safety at these junctions related to speeding traffic and high volumes of turning vehicles.
+Based on traffic surveys, approximately 10% of all vehicles are in the LGV or HGV classification. - v) Traffic surveys have also shown that there is considerable localised congestion and problems with pedestrian safety at these junctions related to speeding traffic and high volumes of turning vehicles.
 Problems also arise at the junction of Queen Street and Church Street due to shoppers and delivery lorries wishing to park directly in front of the Spar Shop.
-Separately, there are problems outside Stradbroke Primary School at school start and finish times, with parking restricting the flow of traffic along Queen Street to a single lane only. - vi) Whilst the Neighbourhood Plan cannot prevent vehicles from using these routes, Planning Walkway Routes will encourage short, local journeys to be made by foot or bicycle, providing regular healthy exercise and an alternative to short car journeys which create congestion, particularly outside the schools and at the main junctions, and pollution
+Separately, there are problems in Queen Street which is exacerbated at school start and finish time by parking outside Stradbroke Primary School at school start and finish times, with parking restricting the flow of traffic along Queen Street to a single lane only. - vi) Whilst the Neighbourhood Plan cannot prevent vehicles from using these routes, Planning Walkway Routes will encourage short, local journeys to be made by foot or bicycle, providing regular healthy exercise and an alternative to short car journeys; journeys create congestion, particularly outside the schools and at the main junctions, and pollution.
+Linking the new development sites (Policies STRAD16-20) into the network of pedestrian routes is vital to encourage more walking and less use of the car but also to connect these areas and their residents to the community of Stradbroke.

-- vii) Linking the new development sites (Policies STRAD15-19) into the network of pedestrian routes is vital to encourage more walking and less use of the car but also to connect these areas and their residents to the community of Stradbroke. - viii) Improving pedestrian access into and around Stradbroke village and to key facilities such as the local schools and medical centre requires improvement to existing footways and crossing points in certain locations along the three main roads, New Street/Church Street, Queen Street and Wilby Road.
+vii) Improving pedestrian access into and around Stradbroke village and to key facilities such as the local schools and medical centre requires improvement to existing footways and crossing points in certain locations along the three main roads, New Street/Church Street, Queen Street and Wilby Road.
 Specifically, there is a need to ensure that people can safely access a footway where there is only one on one side of the road.
 In addition, crossing points at the two main junctions will assist with pedestrian safety.
 It is important that these are improved and that access to them from the new developments can be provided.
 The Plan therefore identifies Walkway Routes.

-POLICY STRAD7: HIGHWAY ACCESS AND PEDESTRIAN MOVEMENT
+POLICY STRAD8: HIGHWAY ACCESS AND PEDESTRIAN MOVEMENT